LorenzDettmann/SOM2CG/README.md

 ## Roadmap
 - [X] Include options for changing the standard input and output directories, as well as `nconf`
 - [X] Complete information on all fragments for the conversion of the RDKit representation to the VSOMM2 representation
-- [ ] Generalize the script for use with sodium ions
+- [X] Generalize the script for use with sodium ions and with no ions
 - [ ] Remove redundant functions and dependencies on other packages
 - [X] Add more information to the visual output
 - [ ] Rewrite functions from cg_param_m3.py